The Shannon-McMillan-Breiman theorem beyond amenable groups: Introduction and statement of main results

 Seward and Tucker-Drob showed in \cite{ST12} that for free ergodic actions of amenable groups, Rokhlin entropy coincides with the classical Kolmogorov-Sinai entropy.
 In a recent important breakthrough Seward \cite{Se16} established the following upper bound for the Rokhlin entropy for every countable, generating partition $\cP$, assuming the $\Gamma$ action on $X$ is essentially free.

 (In fact, Theorem~1.5 in \cite{Se16} shows a stronger statement involving entropy conditioned on $\Gamma$-invariant $\sigma$-algebras.)

-Let us now note that by the standard subadditivity property of Shannon entropy (see Proposition~\ref{prop:propertiesofH}~(iii) below), the right hand side of (\ref{thm:seward}) is bounded from above by $H(\cP)$.
+Let us now note that by the standard subadditivity property of Shannon entropy, the right hand side of (\ref{thm:seward}) is bounded from above by $H(\cP)$.
 Hence, by passing to the infimum over all generating partitions, we obtain in fact equality of the lower and the upper bound.
 Let us therefore define the following notion of {\it finitary entropy}.

 \begin{Definition}[Finitary entropy]

 \end{Definition} By the preceding discussion, it follows from Seward's inequality (\ref{thm:seward}) that these two notions of entropy coincide for ergodic (essentially) free actions: $h^{\operatorname{fin}}\big( \Gamma \curvearrowright X \big)=h^{\operatorname{Rok}}(\Gamma \curvearrowright X)$.